apoorvtripathi1999/farm-monitoring-system/README.md

 irrigation can be prolonged in addition to  other tasks in farming together with farm   animals management, fireplace detection and climate manage.This could limit human intervention in   farming sports.
 #For opening
 1. Download Arduino Ide from https://www.arduino.cc/en/Main/Software .
-2. Import the two libraries(copy and paste the folder to the library folder of the directory of your arduino ide).
+2. Import the  	DHT ,GSM_GPRS_GPS_Shield_GSMSHIELD libraries(copy and paste the folder to the library folder of the directory of your arduino ide).
-3. open the
+3. open the arduino_code.ino file .